Ciantic/TestGraphqlWithCsharp/README.md

 ## TODO:
-- Fix: Currently one can navigate `IdentityUser`'s all fields, including PasswordHash from projections
+- Fix: Currently one can navigate `AppUser`'s all fields, including PasswordHash from projections
-- Replace `IdentityUser` with `AppUser`, `AppRole`, etc...